 What we have learnt from trialing video calls is that a plan makes all the difference with both adults in the two classrooms having an agenda and running order and knowing who is leading which section of the video meeting.

-Check the IT is working on the day prior to the meeting with the children present.
+Check the IT is working on the day prior to the meeting with the students present.
 Plan how long the meeting is going to last and what you will do in detail.
-Children can feel left out and can easily become distracted – plan some activities.
+Students can feel unexpectedly shy, nervous, uncomfortable or left out and its good to be mindful of this.

-Start on time and finish on time – leave the children really excited and wanting to meet again.
+Start on time and finish on time – leave the students wanting to meet again.
 Have a plan for what you will do, while you wait for the other class to arrive especially.

 Think about ‘protocols’

 - Do you want to both be on mute until you are both ready to connect?

 - What will the students do whilst they are waiting if there are any hitches?
 (Maybe have an alternative desk based activity for the session)

 - How will we take it in turns to speak?